androidhuman/club_fair_AI_generated_saju/README.md

 # club_fair_AI_generated_saju
-CWT, Crash While Testing, Club fair activity for Ghent University Global Campus, 2026-2027.
+This is the toy project for club fair activity of CWT, Crash While Testing in Ghent University Global Campus, 2026-2027.
+Contributor: Kwon, jihun